jarret/onionstudio/README.md

 ## Circular Routing

-Onion Studio routes to pay the the destination by routing in a circular path and paying the destination via the routing hop fee.
+Onion Studio routes to pay the destination by routing in a circular path and paying the destination via the routing hop fee.
 That means that the BOLT11 invoice is created by your local node and paid by your same local node via the circular route (this is similar to how channel re-balances work).
 This avoids the problem of needing to coordinate with the destination node and/or doing some sort of "Key Send" operation to make a undirectional payment.
-Conceptually, this circual payment might be a bit to grok at first, but it is a powerful tool for app design that Onion Studio demonstrates.
+Conceptually, this circular payment might be a bit to grok at first, but it is a powerful tool for app design that Onion Studio demonstrates.

-## Recieving Extension TLVs
+## Receiving Extension TLVs

 C-Lightning's plugin system allows an application to register for the `htlc_accepted` hook which allows you to examine the TLV payloads as they are being used to route.
 At this time, the application can parse the payload and examine the forwarding payment that will be made if this HTLC is fulfilled.

-Similarly, an application can use a the plugin system to register for the `forward_event` notification to know when a forwarding HTLC is fulfiled.
-If it matches the `payment_hash` value of the previoust `htlc_accepted` hook notification, that means that the node has been paid and the extension TLV can be executed on.
+Similarly, an application can use the plugin system to register for the `forward_event` notification to know when a forwarding HTLC is fulfilled.
+If it matches the `payment_hash` value of the previous `htlc_accepted` hook notification, that means that the node has been paid and the extension TLV can be executed on.

 Onion Studio demonstrates how these value can be obtained via a plugin and passed in and parsed by an app [onionstudio.py](onionstudio.py).
 However, the `forward_event` and `htlc_accepted` data gets passed to it via the [cl-zmq.py](depends/cl-zmq.py) plugin over ZeroMQ rather than have the websocket server directly connected to the plugin.
 It is suggested that this is a good architectural template to build apps of this type off of rather than put an access of application logic directly in a plugin script.